jamiewilbraham/azure-docs/articles/cognitive-services/text-analytics/text-analytics-resource-faq.md

 ---
 # Frequently Asked Questions (FAQ) about the Text Analytics Cognitive Service

- Find answers to commonly asked questions about concepts, code, and scenarios related to the Text Analytics API for Microsoft Cognitive Services on Azure.
+ Find answers to commonly asked questions about concepts, code, and scenarios related to the Text Analytics API for Microsoft Cognitive Research Technologies on Azure.

 ## Can Text Analytics identify sarcasm?